Video shows Texas US Rep. Ronny Jackson berating officers after being wrestled to ground at rodeo

 “I’m going to call the governor tomorrow and I’m going to talk to him about this (expletive), because this is (expletive) ridiculous,” Jackson can later be heard telling a state trooper, his voice raised.

-Jackson and a spokesperson for his office did not respond to calls and an email seeking comment Monday.

-State police released the video footage after Jackson defended his actions on social media last week.
-He posted that local authorities near Amarillo prevented him “from giving medical care in a potentially life-threatening situation due to overly aggressive and incompetent actions" by officers on the scene.
+State police released the video footage days after Jackson defended his actions in a post on social media.
+Kate Lair, a spokesperson for Jackson, reiterated the congressman's comments in a statement Monday in which she said he was prevented from providing medical care to the teenager due to “overly aggressive and incompetent actions” by officers.

+“Congressman Jackson, as a trained ER physician, will not apologize for sparing no effort to help in a medical emergency, especially when the circumstances were chaotic and the local authorities refused to help the situation,” Lair said.
+Chris and Jodi Jordan said they were at the rodeo in White Deer, a small town outside the Panhandle city of Amarillo, and witnessed some of what happened.
+They said Jackson was trying to help the girl before medics arrived and that the deputies were needlessly rough in pulling him away.

+“We were just appalled,” said Chris Jordan, 48, of Hereford.
+“The slamming to the ground I didn’t understand whatsoever.”

 Jackson was elected in 2020 after gaining notoriety for his over-the-top pronouncements about then-President Donald Trump's health while serving as a top White House physician.
 A year later, the Department of Defense inspector general released a scathing report about Jackson's conduct while on the job at the White House.